Barelvi movement: Pakistan

-Finality of Prophet-hood movement
+Finality of Prophethood movement

 In 1950, scholars of Ahle Sunnat Barelvi movement initiated a sub-movement named, 'Majlis-e-Tahaffuz-e-Khatme Nabuwwat' the history of which can be traced back to the 1880s when Mirza Ghulam Ahmad of Qadian proclaimed himself to be a prophet in Islam.
 This proclamation of Mirza Ghulam Ahmad was against the tenets of Islam and created a schism in the Muslim community.
-Therefore, with the aim to protect the belief in the finality of prophethood of Prophet Muhammad based on their concept of Khatam an-Nabiyyin.
+Therefore, with the aim to protect the belief in the finality of prophethood of Muhammad based on their concept of Khatam an-Nabiyyin.
 The movement launched countrywide campaigns and protests to declare Ahmadis as non-Muslims.